fleiflei/acf-admin-columns/readme.txt

 You can use filters (see below) to control the plugins behaviour even more precisely.

-Once installed the plugin will add another option "Admin Columns" to the Field Settings in the ACF Field Group user interface.

-Works on any ACF field, except "Clone", "Repeater", and "Tab".
+Works on any regular ACF field (see exceptions below).

 Compatible with Advanced Custom Fields 5.x